cole-wilson/uno/README.md

 The second, more complex, part of the server code is an implementation of a threading TCP socket server using Python's `socketserver` library.
 The code listens for incoming new game connections, and stores each game in a dictionary mapping of join codes to game data.
-After the initial setup stage, it echos each message from a client back to all other clients with the same join code. *Essentially, the server acts as a relay to splilt messages coming to it across all the other clients.* To see implementation details, view the comments in the file.
+After the initial setup stage, it echos each message from a client back to all other clients with the same join code. *Essentially, the server acts as a relay to split messages coming to it across all the other clients.* To see implementation details, view the comments in the file.

 The server is packaged within a Docker image (see [`Dockerfile`](./Dockerfile)) and deployed to a [Caprover](https://caprover.com/)